Radial terrace solutions and propagation profile of multistable reaction-diffusion equations over $\mathbb R^N$: Introduction

-As mentioned earlier, the notion of propagating terrace was introduced in \cite{DGM} in a more general setting, where $f$ is allowed to depend on $x$ periodically.
-Further properties of propagating terraces were studied in \cite{GM}.
-Note that, as far as spatially homogeneous equations of the form \eqref{1D} are concerned, a similar concept already appeared in \cite{FM} under the name ``minimal decomposition", and in \cite{VVV, V} under the term ``minimal system of waves''; see \cite{GM} for more details.
+The notion of propagating terrace was introduced in \cite{DGM} in a more general setting, where $f=f(r,u)$ depends on $r$ periodically.\footnote{ An extension of this notion to the higher dimension space-periodic setting was given recently by Giletti and Rossi \cite{GR}.} Further properties of propagating terraces were studied in \cite{GM}.
+Note that, as far as spatially homogeneous equations of the form \eqref{1D} are concerned, a similar concept already appeared in \cite{FM} under the name ``minimal decomposition", and in \cite{VVV, V} under the term ``minimal system of waves''; see \cite{GM} and \cite{P2} for more details.

-For the existence and uniqueness of propagating terrace, we have the following result.
+For the existence and uniqueness of propagating terrace, we have the following result, where the assumptions are stronger than necessary but this version is enough for our purpose in this paper.
 (A more general uniqueness result is established in \cite{GM}.)